-At Willow Lane Community Primary School we are committed to meeting the needs of all pupils and ensuring that all children make progress.
+At Willow Tree Federation we are committed to meeting the needs of all children and ensuring they all make progress.
 We are committed to inclusion, as stated in the school's mission statement and aims.

-The Code of Practice states that:
+The SEND Code of Practice states that: